bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 | Alternatively, you can run this jupyter script:
 | :code:`bash start_jupyter.sh`
-Click the 'Analysis' folder, and click the 'check_run_stats.ipynb' file.
+Click the "analysis" folder, and click the 'check_run_stats.ipynb' file.
 Follow the instructions in the notebook.